c19witness/uk-covid19-inquiry/2023-10-16_module-2/8_Professor_Anthony_Costello.rst

 **Professor Anthony Costello**: I think so, but it would also indicate that you have an even better chance of closing it down if your supposition was not correct, that, you know, the most important thing is to close down an infection from close family members, and therefore that makes it easier if you can close down households.
 And that's the first principle.

-Remember that in the early days you don't have tests, so what you go on are symptoms and close contacts, and if you can close that down then you hope that you can bring about containment.
+Remember that in the early days you don't have tests, so what you go on are symptoms and :outline:`close contact`s, and if you can close that down then you hope that you can bring about containment.

 **Lead Inquiry**: Of course --